 | Unfolded | 7.8" inner | ~4:3 (near square) | ~600 x 800 |

 Compare that to the devices you are already testing on.
-An iPhone 15 is 393 x 852.
-A Galaxy S25 is 360 x 780.
+An iPhone 15 is 393 by 852.
+A Galaxy S25 is 360 by 780.
 Both are tall, narrow rectangles.
 The iPhone Fold unfolded is wider than it is tall relative to those phones.
 Your entire layout strategy changes.

 The hinge is a dead zone

 When the iPhone Fold is unfolded, there is a physical hinge mechanism running vertically through the center of the inner display.
-Apple's hinge uses liquidmetal — an amorphous alloy 2.5x stronger than titanium — designed to resist bending, deformation, and pressure while reducing or eliminating the display crease that has plagued competing foldables.
+Apple's hinge uses liquidmetal, an amorphous alloy 2.5 times stronger than titanium, designed to resist bending, deformation, and pressure while reducing or eliminating the display crease that has plagued competing foldables.

-Despite the advanced materials, content that renders directly over the hinge area will be visually bisected — text gets cut in half, images lose their focal point, and interactive elements become unreliable.
+Despite the advanced materials, content that renders directly over the hinge area will be visually bisected.
+Text gets cut in half.
+Images lose their focal point.
+Interactive elements become unreliable.

 This is not a software problem you can fix with CSS alone.
 It is a physical constraint of the hardware.
 Your layout needs to treat the hinge as a non-interactive zone, similar to how you would treat a safe area around a notch or home indicator.